Om is the primordial sound of the universe. It is said that the creator chanted Om before he began the work of creation.

 The “Mmm” sound resonates with the head.

-To experience first-hand how to relax your body through the sound and vibration of AUM, lie down on a yoga mat in the corpse pose.
+To experience first-hand how to relax your body through the sound and vibration of AUM, lie down on a yoga mat.

-You can get into the corpse pose by lying on your back, and resting your hands about 12 inches away from your body and your feet about 18 inches apart.
-Keep your body still and relaxed.
+Get into the corpse pose by lying on your back, and resting your hands, palms up about 12 inches away from your body and your feet about 18 inches apart.
+Relax your ankles.
+Keep your body very relaxed and still.

 Begin chanting “Aaa” loudly, feeling the relaxation of your body below the waist.
 Do this for 3-5 minutes.